lfishRhungry/zbanner/README.md

 # Authors

-Xtate was was created by lfishRhungry:
+Xtate was created by lfishRhungry:
 - email: shineccy@aliyun.com

+Xtate was born from [Masscan](https://github.com/robertdavidgraham/masscan/tree/master).
+Thanks to Robert Graham for his greate code and rigorous style.

 # License